octoml/octoai-textgen-cookbook/simple_migration/README.md

 You will notice that we have done some of the changes for you:
 * We have already added the `OPENAI_API_BASE` URL for you.
-* We have already changed line 5 from the example to select Llama-2-13B as the model to use.
+* We have already changed line 5 from the example to select the `Llama-2-13B` model.

 ### Running the application